Why Does God Allow Suffering?

 As fathers – if we prevented our children at every waking moment from doing anything wrong – including their hurting others – they would end up hating us and want to be as far from us as they could.
 Is that the kind of God we want – who controls our every thought and all we do?
 It is not my idea of a loving God.

-You see we have a tendency to think of others as being evil but not ourselves.
+We have a tendency to think of others as being evil but not ourselves.
 People say “I’m not a murderer” – but in God’s eyes hating someone is murder; “I’m not a paedophile or an adulterer” – but even to think lustfully of a child or another man’s wife is wrong.
 Should God prevent a man from committing rape but not from viewing pornography on the Internet?
 These are both clearly wrong, but the cause of wrong and suffering, to some degree, lies in each one of us – not just the rapists, paedophiles and terrorists.
 It is true that many evils have been perpetrated in the name of God.
 Yet this does not reflect on God but rather on the hypocrisy and evil of man.
 Jesus certainly did not justify such, rather the opposite, as we all know.

 This is not to say God has given free reign to evil.
-Thankfully we have government and justice systems, albeit imperfect, which keep evil in check.
+Thankfully we have government and justice systems, though imperfect, which keep evil in check.
 The existence of such systems is actually an example of a time when there will be ultimate justice, when all wrong will be judged.
 That is part of the hope to which Christians aspire to, and not only justice but a time of no sickness, suffering or death.
 There is coming a day when, according to the Bible, he will say “That is enough” and through Jesus Christ (who knew suffering personally) judge mankind and bring an end to all that is evil.

 So while some find suffering a reason to deny God’s existence and move away from him, others have found suffering and adversity draws them closer to God.
 The Bible, more than any other book, addresses the subject of suffering and why it exists.
 The Psalms frequently express anguish for suffering and injustice in many different situations: